How to Build a Carport in Australia

 Safely place the beams horizontally in the housing cuts that you made with the saw earlier.
 Drill two holes and secure the beams with your coach screws.

 8. Attaching Carport Rafters

 To set the fall of the roof for the rain, you will hammer a nail at the front end of each side of the beams and then run a string line down to the other end.
+You can cut these later with professional cutting scissors.
 Attach a nail 40mm lower than the other nail.

 Repeat this for the other side of the beams, the nail a batten down on inside of each beam along the string lines.
 Cut your battens to the width between the side beams and fit one every 900mm or so by securing them with nails.